Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-172:
+New in this latest version release-173:

 1.)
-Fix a bug with the new setting that was causing RSS users grief.
+Fix yet another bug with the new setting that was causing RSS users grief.

 Known Bugs: